karthiksneu/karthiksneu/README.md

 - 🔭 Currently diving into the deep, dark world of full-stack development.
 - 🌱 On a never-ending quest to master the clouds and tame the Gen AI beasts.
 - 👯 Looking for partners-in-crime for some open-source shenanigans.
-- 💬 Front-end tech questions?
-Bring it on!
-I'll talk your ear off.
 - 📫 Reach me at: karthiksunil.e@gmail.com or sunil.k@northeastern.edu.
 Carrier pigeons also welcome.
-- ⚡ Fun fact: When I'm not coding, I'm probably snapping pictures and tuning into my favorite podcasts.
-Multi-tasking level: Expert.
+- ⚡ Fun fact: When I'm not online, I'm probably snapping pictures and tuning into my favorite podcasts.

 ## 🛠️ Skills